cichlidx/ronco_et_al/README.md

 # CichlidX script repository

-Repository for scripts used in Ronco et al.
+Repository for scripts used in Ronco et al. (in revision).